Druzhba pipeline: Controversies

-2009 Parallel disputes on transit fees
+2009 parallel disputes on transit fees

-For the last several years, Russia and Ukraine have been tied up in transit fee disputes as the major pipelines supplying Europe with Russian oil and gas run through Ukraine.
-The continuous disputes were primarily based on transit of natural gas.
+In the 2000s, Russia and Ukraine were tied up in transit fee disputes as the major pipelines supplying Europe with Russian oil and gas ran through Ukraine.
+The continuous disputes were primarily based on the transit of natural gas.

-On 28 December 2009, referring to Russia's announcement, Slovakian government said Russia issued warnings that it would stop oil supplies to Slovakia, Hungary and the Czech Republic over a transit fees dispute with Ukraine.
-However, the next day, Ukraine's Naftogas issued a statement confirming that Russia agreed to a 30 percent increase in the transit fees through Ukraine.
-The alleged rise in the tariff will be from $7.8 to $9.50 (or €6.6) per tonne of oil for transiting Ukraine in 2010, and this was implemented due to the decision from Russia to raise prices of the energy resources.
-Additionally, unlike previous payments, new payments will be made in Euros, as this was one of Ukraine's demands.
-Also, Ukraine needs substantial investments to update the network on its territory as the pipeline has aged.
+On 28 December 2009, referring to Russia's announcement, the Slovakian government said Russia issued warnings that it would stop oil supplies to Slovakia, Hungary and the Czech Republic over a transit fees dispute with Ukraine.
+However, the next day, Ukraine's Naftogas issued a statement confirming that Russia agreed to a 30% increase in the transit fees through Ukraine.
+The tariff rose from $7.8 to $9.50 (or €6.6) per tonne of oil transiting Ukraine through in 2010, and this was implemented due to the decision from Russia to raise the prices of energy resources.
+Additionally, unlike previous payments, new payments were to be made in Euros, as this was one of Ukraine's demands.
+Also, Ukraine stated that it needed substantial investments to update the network on its territory as the pipeline had aged.
 Russia and Ukraine also agreed on the volume of oil to be transported through Ukraine in 2010.
-The overall amount of oil to be transported to Slovakia, the Czech Republic and Hungary through Ukraine in 2010 will be 15 million tonnes, a decrease from 17.1 million tonnes in 2008.
+The overall amount of oil to be transported to Slovakia, the Czech Republic and Hungary through Ukraine in 2010 was set at 15 million tonnes, a decrease from 17.1 million tonnes in 2008.